trymnf/tnf-website-new/content/posts/frontex.md

 status: Published
 type: published
 kind: article
-citation: '"More Power, More Control: The Legitimizing Role of Expertise in Frontex after the Refugee Crisis." <em>Regulation & Governance</em>. '
+citation: '“More Power, More Control: The Legitimizing Role of Expertise in Frontex after the Refugee Crisis.” <em>Regulation & Governance</em>. '
 tag: Frontex
 comments: no
 publishdate: 2020-11-01